 About half of school-age children with hearing loss passed their newborn hearing screening.
 These children may not pass a hearing screening at their doctor’s office or school, or may have symptoms such as unclear speech or inconsistent responses to sound.
 Our expert team is able to assess children at any age using state-of-the-art equipment and specific techniques, such as visual reinforcement and conditioned play activities.
 If a child is diagnosed with hearing loss, the audiologist will work closely with the Department of Otolaryngology and Communications Enhancement team to provide the best recommendations for treatment and monitoring.

 Our habilitation teams provide hearing aid and cochlear implant services to infants, children, and young adults, tailoring their approach for each of these age groups and their individual needs.
 Infants and young children may need frequent adjustments to the fit and programming of their devices as they rapidly grow.
-Older children may require compatibility with remote microphone to improve auditory access to academic material.
+Older children may require compatibility with a remote microphone to improve auditory access to academic material.
 Teenagers are likely to benefit from Bluetooth technology that allows them to connect with their phones.
 The audiologists at Boston Children’s Hospital are trained to meet all these needs.

 Our expert services are available in Boston, Waltham, Peabody, Lexington, Brookline, Weymouth, and North Dartmouth.
 We accept several insurance plans; however, please verify with your insurance plan that they cover diagnostic hearing assessments.
 Our services are not considered routine or screening and may not qualify under your annual hearing test benefit.